OADA/oada-api-spec/README.md

 License
 --------
-OADA is opendly developed and built under the MIT License.
+OADA is openly developed and built under the MIT License.

 Current Version
 ---------------
-The current version of the OADA API specification is intented to be a draft revision to seek input and feedback from the larger precision ag community.
+The current version of the OADA API specification is intended to be a draft revision to seek input and feedback from the larger precision ag community.

 Authentication
 --------------